UWM-COMPSCI790-F23/Assignment5-template/README.md

 Please test that your submission meets these requirements.
 For example, after you check in your final version of the assignment to GitHub, check it out again to a new directory and make sure everything opens and runs correctly.
 You can also test your APK file by installing it manually using [SideQuest](https://sidequestvr.com/).

 ## Acknowledgments

-The scene uses assets from the [Playground Low Poly](https://assetstore.unity.com/packages/3d/environments/playground-low-poly-191533) package from the Unity Asset Store.

 This assignment is a modified version of an assignment from a class taught by Professor Evan Suma Rosenberg at the University of Minnesota.